-For all the non-smokers, this is a heads up; Greeks smoke a lot.
+For all the non-smokers, this is a heads-up; Greeks smoke a lot.
 Almost 50% of the Greeks smoke, and you can commonly find people smoking at restaurants and other public places.
 There has been an indoor smoking ban introduced.
-However, you will find that people smoke at most places which are often prohibited in other countries, such as restaurants, elevators, and other public places.
+However, you will find that people smoke in places that are often prohibited in other countries, such as restaurants, elevators, and other public places.

-Just try to plan your itinerary and the routes that you’re planning to take beforehand, so there is a lesser chance for you to get lost or take the wrong turn.
+Just try to plan your itinerary and the routes that you’re planning to take beforehand, so there is a lesser chance of you getting lost or taking the wrong turn.
 There are some journeys that can take over 10 hours for you to reach, so it’s advised that you plan your trip in consideration of travel time.

 You must have cash with you at all times because not every place would be accepting cards, especially the less-populated, rural islands.
 However, there are ATMs available in every place, and if you don’t want to carry a lot of cash, then you can take it out whenever needed.

-In the bigger cities, almost all places, including shopping stores, large supermarkets, malls, restaurants, readily accept card payments.
+In bigger cities, almost all places, including shopping stores, large supermarkets, malls, and restaurants, readily accept card payments.

 Driving is not for the faint of hearts in Greece; we don’t even think there is a speed limit within the city.
 People like to drive fast and enjoy their rides while on the road.
 You might assume they would slow down on sharp turns, but you’re in for a surprise.